 Before talking about rehab options, you first need to talk to your loved one about his or her addiction.
 However, you need to be careful in choosing your words.
 You don’t want to argue or inflame the situation.
 Instead, stay calm and talk openly with your loved one about your concerns.

 People abusing drugs or alcohol often become angry easily.
-They’re also usually very defensive about their substance abuse.
+They’re also usually very defensive about their substance use.
 Many are in denial when family or friends first bring up the option of treatment.

 It’s natural to feel worried about talking to your loved one about their addiction.
 After all, you don’t know how they’ll react.
 But doing this right can be life-changing for both of you.
 Helping your loved gain treatment for drug abuse is gratifying, at the very least.